Master's Thesis

 Overview

-You are admitted to an interdisciplinary programme with a major, usually based on your undergraduate studies.
-You cannot change the major unless there are very special circumstances.
+You who are admitted to an interdisciplinary programme (Development Studies, Global Studies, Social Scientific Data Analysis and Social Studies of Gender) are assigned to a major, usually based on your undergraduate studies.* You cannot change the major unless there are very special circumstances.
 A change of major must be decided by the Director of Studies.

 Supervision

 The master’s thesis course starts on your fourth term at Graduate School, always around January 15-20.
 By course start you will know the name of the supervisor.
 Most departments and supervisors require that students are present in Lund during the master’s thesis course.
-Some departments arrange peer review seminars and other activities, which requires the students' presence.
-You cannot expect to receive distance supervision through Skype or email.
-Fieldwork should be conducted in agreement with the supervisor.
+Some departments arrange peer review seminars and other activities, which requires the students' presence on campus.
+The thesis course is a campus-based course, so you cannot expect to receive distance supervision through Zoom or email unless you are away for valid reasons (i.e. such as fieldwork or returning from a 3rd term exchange/internship).
+For ethical reasons fieldwork should be conducted in agreement with the supervisor.
 Keep in mind that you yourself are responsible for your research project and for your writing process.
-The supervisor can offer support and guidance, but you will have to be the driving force.
+The supervisor can offer support and guidance, but you will have to be the driving force of your research project.

 Submission

 At Graduate School we arrange thesis submission in May, August and January each year.
-Specific dates for submission can be found on the Thesis Portal on Canvas.
+Specific dates and details for each submission can be found on the Thesis Portal on Canvas.
 Submission deadlines cannot be negotiated.
-Your thesis should be submitted both electronically, on Canvas, and in hard copy (1 copy).
+Your thesis should be submitted both electronically, on Canvas, and in hard copy (1 copy) if the examination round takes place on campus.
 The hard copy must be handed in.
 If you cannot come to Lund in time for the submission, you may send a friend to submit your thesis.
 You may also send the thesis by post.
 More detailed information on submission can be found here.

 Remember to notify your supervisor before submission and the Graduate School administration by filling out the Status Update webform by the deadline specified.
 Submitting your thesis a later round will have no bearing on your grade.